Brother CS7000X Review & How it Compares vs the CS7000i

 By reading the manual, you can also learn how to program the machine to stop with the needle up or down and change the needle position to left, right, or center.

-When it’s time to sew, you use the start/stop button on the front of the machine or the included foot pedal.
+- Start/stop button on the front of the machine or the included foot pedal to get sttiching

-You can also use the needle up/down button to adjust your needle to the desired position.
+- The needle up/down button to adjust your needle to the desired position.

 Wide Table & Its Uses

 A detachable wide table is included with the CS7000X and is useful for holding bulky projects to the side of the machine.
+This is great for quilting, making large costumes, or even stitching curtains or bedding.

 The Free Arm and Lack of Accessories Pouch

-This helps when sewing circular items such as hems and cuffs–wrapping tubular items around this prevents you from accidentally stitching the two sides together.
+If you remove the small compartment at the front of the sewing machine, a free arm remains.
+This helps when sewing circular items such as hems and cuffs–wrapping tubular items around this arm prevents you from accidentally stitching the two sides together.

 Inside the removable compartment is a small area for accessories storage.